yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 secondary purpose refers to any work other than for which are they are being made.

-## Examples
+Examples:-
 He goes to temple.
 [It means he goes there to worship]
 He goes to the temple.
 [It means he goes there to do any work other than worship]

-# # RULE 14: Whenever adverbs like “No sooner”, “Hardly”, “Scarcely”, etc. are
+# RULE 14: Whenever adverbs like “No sooner”, “Hardly”, “Scarcely”, etc. are

 used in the beginning of a sentence, they are always followed by a helping verb.

 .

-## Examples
+Examples:-
 Hardly had I begun to speak when I was interrupted.
 Scarcely had we started our meal when the